Maradi Region: Economy

 The Niger-Nigeria border dips south below the Region's capital, forming an area sometimes called the "breadbasket" of Niger.
-While tobacco, mangoes, wheat, soy beans and even cotton are cultivated in some areas, the predominant crops are groundnuts, grown as a commercially, and millet, sorghum and cow peas, typically grown for domestic consumption.
+While tobacco, mangoes, wheat, soy beans, and even cotton are cultivated in some areas, the predominant crops are groundnuts, grown commercially, millet, sorghum, and cow peas, typically for domestic consumption.

 Demographics

-Maradi is most densely populated region of Niger, with a population of 3,117,810 as of 2011.
-Culturally, Maradi Region forms the west central section of Nigerien Hausaland, which extends along the Nigerian border west to Dogondoutchi and east to just beyond Zinder.
-Other groups include the Fula people (including the Wodaabe, who predominate to the north and east of the region), and Tuareg peoples, especially in the north of the region and along major trade routes.
+Maradi is the most densely populated region of Niger, with a population of 3,117,810 as of 2011.
+Culturally, the Maradi Region forms the west-central section of the Nigerien Hausaland, which extends along the Nigerian border west to Dogondoutchi and east to just beyond Zinder.
+Other groups include the Fula people (including the Wodaabe, who predominate in the north and east of the region), and the Tuareg peoples, especially in the region's north and along major trade routes.
 The Tagdal language, thought to be a mixed Songhay-Tuareg language, is also spoken.